ornl-sava/log-tool/config/README.md

 connections.json - keeps track of which combinations of input/parser/output names to actually use

-All files can be modified manually as needed. input.json, output.json, and connections.json can either be modified manually, or can be modified by the logtool program when input/output sources are added via arguments, eg. logtool add output firewall-main file /path/to/file.
-See logtool --help for further explination on adding/removing named input/output sources.
+All files should be modified manually as needed; these files will not be written to or otherwise modified.